ocean-satellite-tools/mind-the-chl-gap/README.md

 This is work from the Geo-smart HackWeek 2024 and OceanHackWeek 2025.
 The material is used in "mind-the-chl-gap" which is a series of tutorials on CNNs for the gap-filling and prediction problem.

-#### Neural network models for Cgap-filling for gridded 2D remote-sensing products
+#### Neural network models for gap-filling for gridded 2D remote-sensing products

 ### 2024 GeoSMART Hackweek team: